 Stabilizing our climate by protecting and restoring nature

-To prevent irreversible harm to Earth’s life-support systems, humanity must emit less climate-warming greenhouse gases, including carbon dioxide, while also removing excess carbon from the atmosphere.
-This will require an urgent and large-scale transition to clean and renewable sources of energy.
-But even if the world stopped using fossil fuels completely, we would fail to avert a disastrous climate scenario if we did not also reverse the destruction of ecosystems such as forests that absorb and store carbon.
+To prevent irreversible damage to the climate that sustains us, humanity must reduce climate-warming greenhouse gases and remove excess carbon from the atmosphere.
+But even if the world immediately stopped using fossil fuels, we would fail to avert a disastrous climate scenario unless we also reverse the destruction of ecosystems that absorb and store carbon.

-In other words: No matter what, if we don’t protect and restore nature, we will fail to prevent catastrophic climate breakdown.
+In other words: If we don’t protect and restore nature, we won’t save the climate.

 The facts

 Natural climate solutions are at the heart of Conservation International’s work.
 These are actions that conserve, restore or improve the use or management of ecosystems while maintaining their capacity to absorb and store carbon from the atmosphere.
-Nature could get us at least 30 percent of the way to solving the climate crisis, while also providing a host of additional benefits — filtering fresh water, providing breathable air — that other approaches to climate change don’t offer.
+These solutions also provide a host of additional benefits — filtering fresh water, providing breathable air — that other approaches to climate change don’t offer.

-Even better: Nature can do this today — for free.
+Even better: Nature can do this today — cost-effectively, and at the massive scale required.

 Our strategy focuses on ensuring that natural ecosystems are worth more alive than dead.
 Deforestation rates have climbed in recent years — with short-term economic interests outweighing the long-term value of forests.
 Conservation International’s work aims to replace an extractive economy with a regenerative one through innovation, collaboration and by partnering with Indigenous peoples and local communities.